How to Feng Shui Your Valentine’s Day in Six Easy Steps

 The bedside tables should be symmetrical, as that allows for feelings of equality and promotes a relationship which is in sync.
 These tables should also not be taller than the bed itself, as this produces negative energy.
 Finally, above all else, do not place any exercise equipment in a bedroom as it produces restless chi which is not conducive to romance.

-To promote the romantic aspect, pops of pink or red should be added as they are the Feng Shui colours for romance and bring the “fire” to the room.
+To promote the romantic aspect, pops of pink or red should be added as they are the Feng Shui colors for romance and bring the “fire” to the room.
 Be cautious in regards to adding too much “fire” though, as this can create a very active energy that could spiral out of control.

 Mirror, mirror on the wall, who is the most romantic of all?
 Caution should be used once again when considering the size and placement of mirrors.
 Although they can attract chi and make it stronger, they can also allow the introduction of negative influences.
 Placing a mirror directly across from the bed can deplete your personal energy while you sleep.